Two-dimensional structures in the quintic Ginzburg-Landau equation: Conclusion

 \section{Conclusion}

-In conclusion, we have found fascinating (2+1)D structures in dissipative media predicted by the complex cubic-quintic Ginzburg-Landau equation.
-Different types of solutions, spinning or not, such as elliptic vortex, filament, pulsating, exploding and creeping solitons have been categorized by focusing on their energy, shape and phase evolution.
-Regions of existence of these types of soliton have also been calculated in the five dimensional parameter space given by the physical parameters of the equation.
-The study revealed interesting ranges and bifurcations for each structure.
-Whereas non spinning structures have mainly lead to stable stationary solitons, due to bifurcations spinning structures, symmetric or asymmetric, split and have revealed to be no spin solitons.
-By changing the initial conditions, and increasing the vorticity, allowed us to observe for the first time new types of solutions such as disorganized exploding and propeller solitons.
+In conclusion, we have found new parameter ranges for the fascinating (2+1)D structures in dissipative media of the complex cubic-quintic Ginzburg-Landau equation.
+All classes have been categorized by focusing on their energy, shape and phase evolution.
+Regions of existence of these types of soliton have been calculated in the five dimensional parameter space given by the physical parameters of the equation, plus two degrees of freedom based on the two initial conditions used, and two degrees of freedom based on vorticities $m=1, \, m=2$.
+Whereas non spinning structures have mainly lead to stable stationary solitons, due to bifurcations spinning structures, symmetric or asymmetric revealed novel solitons.
+By changing the initial conditions, and increasing the vorticity, allowed us to observe for the first time new types of solutions such as spinning ``bean-shaped'' solitons and creeping-vortex propeller solitons.
+Since the parameter space is so large this research can inspire new work to find other parameter regimes, and maybe other structures.

+The investigation involved extremely intensive computations using the existing 256-node ZEUS Linux cluster at Embry-Riddle, and it addressed the specific topics: 1) finding novel two dimensional solitons 2) exploring the parameter space for which they exist as stable structures, and explaining the stability loss numerically via bifurcations, and 3) finding new parameter ranges that would yield as yet unknown types of solitons.

+Also, given the generality of the theoretical framework developed in this project, it provides a platform for the detailed modeling of 3D solitons, in the form of optical bullets.
+They depict a confined spatiotemporal soliton in which the balance between the focusing nonlinearity and the beam-spreading while propagates through media provides the shape of a bullet with potential use in optical processing of information.
+For the future we plan to expand our findings to the the 3+1 dimensional space, where we hope to find other types as well.